 - Chopped fresh parsley, optional

 - In a large saucepan, cook and crumble beef with onion and garlic over medium-high heat until no longer pink, 5-7 minutes.
 Stir in tomatoes, wine, tomato paste, honey, vinegar and seasonings; bring to a boil.
 Reduce heat; simmer, uncovered, until flavors are blended, about 25 minutes, stirring occasionally.

-For noodles, trim ends of zucchini.
+- For noodles, trim ends of zucchini.
 Using a spiralizer, cut zucchini into thin strands.
-In a large skillet, heat oil over medium-high heat.
+In a large cast-iron or other heavy skillet, heat oil over medium-high heat.
 Add zucchini; cook until slightly softened, 1-2 minutes, tossing constantly with tongs (do not overcook).
 Sprinkle with salt.
 Serve with sauce.
 If desired, sprinkle with parsley.

 Freeze option: Freeze cooled sauce in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally.